 The reason why the study of esotericism (and its applications) has never reached great popularity is due to many factors.
 In a general sense, we can say that a clear rejection of many of these teachings took place before the advent of the Age of Enlightenment, when in Europe there emerged a hostile (Counter-Reformation) critique towards various forms of Western thought that had developed with the Renaissance.
 Later on, when the Age of Enlightenment was already in full swing, these teachings came to be regularly categorised under the labels of “superstition“, “magic” and “the occult”.
 The term magic for instance, became ‘stigmatised’ and relegated to everything that was not modern (i.e. scientific and rational).
 Modern academia, which was then in the process of developing, continued to reject and ignore topics that came under “the occult”.
 This kind of prejudice towards esotericism within academia has persisted until now.

-Finally we find those scholars who view esotericism as a category encompassing all of Western culture’s ‘rejected knowledge’. .
+Finally we find those scholars who view esotericism as a category encompassing all of Western culture’s ‘rejected knowledge’.
+A kind of dustbin containing those theories, teachings and world views rejected by the mainstream intellectual community (2) .
 This perspective has brought a greater interdisciplinary debate across the boundaries of the humanities.

 To conclude, it is important to emphasise the potential that lies behind the study of esotericism.
 Many of those individuals who have engaged themselves fully into this field (and its applications) have become transformed in heart and mind.
 Their historical and religious horizons have broadened while the central themes of ‘Western culture’ have acquired new and deeper meaning.